drewkit/ssh-deploy-with-codeship-pro/README.md

 ### Option B -- Use your own pre-existing private ssh key

-- Copy file to project directory and rename to `codeship_deploy_key`
+- Copy file to project directory and rename to `codeship_deploy_key` (must be a key that does not require a passphrase)

 ## Prepare the Environment Variables file